ILYMUN/gatsby-website/content/pages/committees.md

 ### Security Council

-* The militarization of atolls in the South China Sea
+* The militarization of Atolls in the South China Sea
-* The Russian invasion of Ukraine
+* The Russia-Ukraine Conflict

 </div>